Indian Institute of Management Sambalpur

-The present campus of IIM Sambalpur is situated at Sambalpur University Campus, Jyoti Vihar, Burla, Sambalpur, Odisha.

 History

-IIM Sambalpur was announced in 2014 by Ministry of Human Resource Development (MHRD) and was founded on 23 September 2015.
+IIM Sambalpur was announced in 2014 by the central Ministry of Human Resource Development (MHRD) and founded on 23 September 2015.
 The first batch of students started in September 2015.

 It was initially mentored by IIM Indore until appointment of its independent director.
-IIM Sambalpur was registered as a Society under Societies Registration Act, XXI of 1860 on August 19, 2015.
+IIM Sambalpur was registered as a Society under Societies Registration Act, XXI of 1860 on 19 August 2015.
 The present campus of IIM Sambalpur has been set up at Jyoti Vihar, Burla, Sambalpur, Odisha.
 IIM Sambalpur has been allotted a piece of land measuring over 237 acre in Basantpur, for the permanent campus by the Government of Odisha.

 As of 2021 it's headed by Mahadeo Jaiswal as the director.

+In 2024, the institute received national media attention when 84-year-old scientist and entrepreneur Dr. Grish Mohan Gupta completed his MBA from IIM Sambalpur, making him one of the oldest individuals in India to earn an MBA degree.

 Campus

-IIM Sambalpur is functioning from its temporary campus at Sambalpur University.
-The campus houses the one academic block with classrooms and library, canteen, hostels, and an auditorium.